What is Soda blasting?

 Is rusting a problem with soda blasting?

 Ferrous metals that have been sand blasted require immediate coating to prevent rusting.
 In contrast, soda blasting significantly reduces the rate of rusting, so the metal can be coated several days after blasting.
+It is worth noting that items will need residual soda washing off before a new coating is applied.
+Our paint priming service is a great option to help prevent rusting following blast cleaning.

 Where is the work completed?

-We are pleased to offer soda blasting services in our purpose built Blast Room within our Unit in Bilston, West Midlands.
+We are pleased to offer soda blasting services in our purpose built Blast Room within our Unit in Wolverhampton, West Midlands.
 We are also fully mobile and can complete work on site when needed.

 What about pre and post clean up?